Citroën C3 Picasso: 2017 successor

 In September 2010, Citroën do Brasil launched the Citroën C3 Aircross in Brazil and Argentina.
 The car is a C3 Picasso-based mini SUV with styling differences including: raised suspension, chrome roof bars and mirror covers, side skirts, and a rear spare tyre.

 A successor for the C3 Picasso was previewed at the Geneva Motor Show in March as the C-Aircross Concept.
 The Citroën C3 Aircross, as it became called, launched in late 2017, introducing with it the new Citroën SUV designation.
 Auto Express reported the vehicle is taking design cues from the C-Aircross Concept, and will make the transition from MPV to an SUV design.

 Worldwide sales and production figures

-657,807 C3 Picasso have been produced in Trnava plant.
+657,807 C3 Picasso models have been produced in Trnava plant.